Alphy97/10614305/README.md

  4. **Elastic load balancers** : By using **Elastic load balancers** Incoming traffic is split among numerous targets,including EC2 instances,containers,and IP address in one or more availability zones,It will keep track of the  wellbeing of the registered targets,only sending traffic to those that are good in shape.

 ***Storing and Hosting they are already using cloud platforms hence no recommendation from our side***

-***For Testing they are currently using manual testing by the checking the testcases provided  the client specifications.
-I would like to recommend them a cloud based tesing service CloudQA .This aids in cost management.The flexibility, pay-per-use business models,scalability,and testing of complicated test environments combining many operating systems,browsers and platform combinations are further benefits of cloud testing***
+***For Testing they are currently using manual testing by the checking the testcases provided by client specifications.I would like to recommend them a cloud based tesing service CloudQA .This aids in cost management.The flexibility, pay-per-use business models,scalability,and testing of complicated test environments combining many operating systems,browsers and platform combinations are further benefits of cloud testing***

   - **CloudDA** : One of the increasingly popular cloud-based automation testing technologies is **CloudQA**.It is capable of testing both online and mobile applications.